Town Quay: History

 A quay is first recorded on the site in 1411, known as Watergate Quay.
 By 1450 a crane was present at the quay.
 Work to lengthen the quay took place in 1613 and 1765.

 This quay fell out of use in the 18th century and in 1803 was demolished and replaced with a new structure, used for goods and passenger services.
-In the same year, control of the quay was taken over by the Harbour Commissioners as the result of an Act of Parliament.
+In the same year, control of the quay was taken over by the Southampton Harbour Commissioners as the result of the Southampton Harbour Act 1803 (43 Geo.
+3. c. xxi).
 Gas lighting was added in 1821.
 Overcrowding made it unsuitable for passenger services, resulting in most of them relocating when the Royal Pier opened in 1833.
-Between 1829 and 1860, the memorial column raised to local landowner and MP, William Chamberlayne, was located at the quay.The Southampton Harbour and Pier Board replaced the Harbour Commissioners in 1863.
+Between 1829 and 1860, the memorial column raised to local landowner and MP, William Chamberlayne, was located at the quay.
+The Southampton Harbour and Pier Board replaced the Southampton Harbour Commissioners in 1863.

 A horse-drawn tramway, completed on the last day of 1847, connected Southampton Terminus railway station to the quay.
 This tramway was directly connected to the railway in 1871.
 In 1876, upgrades to the tramway allowed a switch from horses to light locomotives.
 For many years the quay lines were worked by four of the diminutive LSWR C14 class locomotives, numbers 741, 743, 744 and 745, as well as an assortment of other small locomotives.
 They were eventually replaced by British Rail Class 04s but the sharpness of the curves on the pier meant some of the shunting had to be done by a fordson tractor.

 In 1893 the quay switched to electricity to power its cranes.

 During the First World War the quay was used for military traffic, mainly barges, traveling across the English Channel while the railway lines to the pier were used as sidings by the main Southampton Docks.

 Construction and improvements in other parts of Southampton's docks in the 1930s resulted in much of the goods traffic moving away and the quay shifted to handling mainly passenger traffic.
 The last major freight traffic was Scandinavian timber, imported by Montague Meyer, but increasing charges by British Rail in the late 1960s brought about a switch to road transport.
 A ferry to Cracknore Hard, across the Test at Marchwood, survived until at least 1964.

 The railway ceased being used on 4 May 1970, although the lines remained in place for a further nine years.
 Most of the warehouses on the quay were subsequently demolished, being replaced by offices and the Red Funnel ferry terminals.